-The only real timing difference is that in adaptive mode, RealView ICE samples TDO on the rising edge of RTCK and not TCK, so the TDO timing will be relative to RTCK.
+The only real timing difference is that in adaptive mode, RealView ICE samples TDO on the rising edge of RTCK and not TCK, so TDO timing is relative to RTCK.

 Table A-2 shows the timing requirements for the JTAG A port, measured open circuit (no target connection, except for 3.3V reference on VTref) with the supplied JTAG cable connected.